 Common questions

-What should teams know about older adult clinical trial recruitment?
+What should teams know about older adult inclusion clinical trial recruitment?

 Older adult inclusion becomes operational once recruitment opens.
 Transportation, caregiver coordination, records support, visit timing, technology assistance, and reminder format can all affect whether eligible candidates reach review.
 The practical value is in connecting the concept to ownership, follow-up, records readiness, scheduling, reporting, and clear next actions.